The stellar halo in Local Group Hestia simulations II. The accreted component: Introduction

-Although the mounting growth of evidence is in favour of a large number of building blocks of the MW stellar halo, their disentangling from each other and from the in-situ stars remains uncertain.
+Although, the mounting growth of evidence is in favour of a large number of building blocks of the MW stellar halo, their disentangling from each other and from the in situ stars remains uncertain.
 Therefore, the aim of the paper is to investigate the structure of ancient mergers debris in a set of HESTIA\footnote{https://hestia.aip.de} cosmological simulations of the Local Group~(LG).
 In particular, we analyse a set of six galaxies from three high-resolution HESTIA simulations~\citep{2020MNRAS.498.2968L}.
-These simulations were tailored to reproduce the LG galaxies populations which resemble both realistic MW and M31 galaxies in terms of their halo mass, stellar disc mass, morphology separation, relative velocity, rotation curves, bulge-disc morphology, satellite galaxy stellar mass function, satellite radial distribution and the presence of a Magellanic cloud-like objects~\citep{2020MNRAS.498.2968L} thus making the HESTIA simulations the best tool for studying the assembly history relevant for the MW and M31 galaxies.
+These simulations were tailored to reproduce the LG galaxies populations, which resemble both realistic M31/MW galaxies in terms of their halo mass, stellar disc mass, morphology separation, relative velocity, rotation curves, bulge-disc morphology, satellite galaxy stellar mass function, satellite radial distribution, and the presence of a Magellanic cloud like objects~\citep{2020MNRAS.498.2968L}, thus making the HESTIA simulations the best tool for studying the assembly history relevant for the M31/MW galaxies.